Can flea control be accomplished using things I have at home? Is it safe to do?

 - How Healthy Is Your Kitty?

 - Is Homemade Flea Control the Least Expensive Option?

 - Some Ideas That Might Be Useful

 - List of Sources

 The difference between “homemade” and store-bought “natural” products is the do-it-yourself aspect.

-In contrast, when you make flea remedies at home, you have to determine and control the proper dilution, dosage, and the best way to apply it safely to your little buddy.
+Doing it yourself means you have to determine and control the proper dilution, the dosage, and the best way to apply it safely to your little buddy.